Ensure your CV format is structured to best highlight your unique experience and life situation.

 If you’re applying for a nursing job in the UK in 2024, you’ll have plenty of options because of ongoing nursing shortages.
 But you still need to write an effective CV to land the specific position you want.

-Remember to also write a cover letter that introduces your nurse CV — or make one in minutes using a good cover letter builder that writes a professional introduction for you.
+Remember to also write a nursing cover letter that introduces your nurse CV.

 1. Use professional nursing CV formatting